ligato/docs/docs/user-guide/concepts.md

 Additionally, if the remainder of long form key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing.
 Programming the VPP data plane is an example of the processing that can take place.

-This architecture promotes VPP agent configuration flexibility by noting:
+This architecture promotes VPP agent configuration flexibility in the following manner:

 - single KV data store can support multiple VPP agent groups by using a unique microservice label per group.
 - VPP agents can receive configuration data from multiple sources such as a KV data store or gRPC client.
 An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
 This presents a "single source" appearance to the VPP agent plugins.